 What is GRE Cutoff?

-Candidates planning to pursue MS Studies and MBA abroad would require GRE scores as part of their admission process.
+Candidates planning to pursue MS Studies and MBA programs abroad will be required to submit GRE scores as part of the admission process.
 As mentioned earlier, the ETS (Educational Testing Service) has not laid down any fixed cut-off for the GRE.
 Each year, over half a million candidates from 160 countries appear for the GRE General Test across 1,000 test centres.

 Over 1,200 business schools around the world accept GRE scores for graduate programmes.
 The exam has been developed to evaluate the verbal, analytical and mathematical skills of the candidates appearing for the GRE test.
 GRE is available in a computer-based format at a test centre or at home via the GRE at Home format and has a user-friendly design.
 Individuals applying to graduate schools in order to pursue a Master of Science (MS) or MBA are required to take the GRE exam.